 JDBC stands for Java Database Connectivity.
 JDBC is a Java API or tool used in Java applications to interact with the database.
 It is a specification from Sun Microsystems that provides APIs for Java applications to communicate with different databases.
 Interfaces and Classes for JDBC API comes under java.sql package.
 In this Java JDBC tutorial, we will be learning about what is Java Database Connectivity with suitable example.

-So in the present world where we mostly deal with websites and databases keeping as if they matter the most but if we closely look over it is data that matters the most.
-If we look closer that all developers are revolving and working over the web and mobile technologies but what remains the same is again the data.
+In the present world, where we mostly deal with websites and databases it is as if they matter the most but if we closely look over it is data that matters the most.
+If we look closer that all developers are revolving and working over the web and mobile technologies but what remains the same is the data.

 Hence, there is an urgency to figure out how data is being handled for which this concept comes into play.

 Let us do have an overview of why do we need this term which can be better interpreted with the image provided below.